virevolai/safeCOVID/docs/README.md

 The update is `my_score += your_score * lambda`

+As you can see, the more risky the person you spend time with, the more risk you pass on to others.

 The MVP does send these scores to the server, because I am one person with one phone and this is how I could prototype to make sure scoring works correctly.
-But then we MUST turn it off and let it live on the phones, not centrally.
+Once this is figured out, we MUST turn it off and let it live on the phones, not centrally.

 Anyone who controls the scoring will control all our futures.
 And so it must be auditable and stay in this codebase.

 A global vision
 -------------
 With COVID apps in each country, you will likely be asked to install them when the borders reopen.
 This open-source way is a great way to get everyone on the same level without sacrificing our freedoms.
-Left to making their own closed apps, countries aren't t likely give up tracking once they have it.
+Left to making their own closed apps, countries aren't likely give up tracking once they have it.

 > “To rob the public, it is necessary to deceive them.
 To deceive them, it is necessary to persuade them that they are robbed for their own advantage, and to induce them to accept in exchange for their property, imaginary services, and often worse.” ― Bastiat